-1 items in Track A, which will address the income-based fixed charge, ask (1) whether the 2 Commission should "establish an income-graduated fixed charge for all residential rates or only 3 certain residential rates;" and (2) "[h]ow the fixed charge should vary between default residential 4 rates and non-default residential rates[.]"14 Additionally, the recent Commission decision 5 adopting a successor to the current Net Energy Metering (NEM) 2.0 Tariff stated that the 6 Commission considers the Demand Flexibility Rulemaking to be "a more appropriate venue to 7 consider the issue of an income-graduated fixed charge applicable to all customers, which will 8 include NEM 1.0 and NEM 2.0 customers."
-15 As stated by SDG&E early in the Demand 9 Flexibility Rulemaking proceeding, SDG&E is hopeful that the Commission will establish an 10 income-based fixed charge for all residential rates so as to prevent certain customers from rate 11 arbitrage.
-16 12 Accordingly, in light of the ongoing parallel worknarrowed scope in the Demand 13 Flexibility Rulemaking, Track A, SDG&E is proposing limited changes to Residential customer 14 class rate design in this its supplemental testimony in the instant application Application.
-In 15 order to avoid conflicting proposals and workstreams, SDG&E plans to propose other changes to 16 residential rate design in R.22-07-005 as they will likely be impacted by the changes in that 17 proceedinglimits its proposed residential rate design changes in supplemental testimony to those 18 issues that are out of scope or are unlikely to be addressed in a decision resulting from R.22-07- 19 005, Track A .
-Thus, In-in this Application, SDG&E is proposing an update to TOU periods for 20 all customer classes, including residential, to move the rate adjustment mechanism that 21 moderates residential bill seasonality from the delivery rate to the commodity rate for its tiered residential rates, to adjust the super-off peak rate for Schedule EV-TOU-5 to recover marginal costs, and an update to the Medical Baseline Program discount methodology and an expansion of the Medical Baseline Program Discount to non-tiered rates, as SDG&E does not anticipate these issues will be addressed in or otherwise impacted by the Demand Flexibility Rulemaking.
+A scoping memo and ruling was recently issued in the Demand Flexibility Rulemaking, where the Commission will decide the issue of income-based fixed charges for default, and potentially all, residential rate schedules in accordance with Assembly Bill 205.10 Two scoping items in Track A, which will address the income-based fixed charge, ask (1) whether the Commission should "establish an income-graduated fixed charge for all residential rates or only certain residential rates;" and (2) "[h]ow the fixed charge should vary between default residential rates and non-default residential rates[.]"
+Additionally, the recent Commission decision adopting a successor to the current Net Energy Metering (NEM) 2.0 Tariff stated that the Commission considers the Demand Flexibility Rulemaking to be "a more appropriate venue to consider the issue of an income-graduated fixed charge applicable to all customers, which will include NEM 1.0 and NEM 2.0 customers."
+As stated by SDG&E early in the Demand Flexibility Rulemaking proceeding, SDG&E is hopeful that the Commission will establish an income-based fixed charge for all residential rates so as to prevent certain customers from rate arbitrage.13

+Accordingly, in light of the ongoing parallel work in the Demand Flexibility Rulemaking, SDG&E is proposing limited changes to Residential customer class rate design in this Application.
+In order to avoid conflicting proposals and workstreams, SDG&E plans to propose other changes to residential rate design in R.22-07-005 as they will likely be impacted by the changes in that proceeding.
+In this Application, SDG&E is proposing an update to TOU periods for all customer classes, including residential, and an update to the Medical Baseline Program discount methodology and an expansion of the Medical Baseline Program Discount to non-tiered